Shackila/Shackila/README.md

 ## About Me

 - 🎨 I love to combine the art of design with the science of programming.
-- 🎓 Studing Computer Engineering at ZNU.
+- 🎓 I am studing Computer Engineering at ZNU.
 - ⌛ Currently exploring React-Js.

 ## Projects I'm Proud Of